Introduction to Anderson t-motives: a survey

 According the analogy between Anderson t-motives and abelian varieties with MIQF, we have the following proposition.
 Let $A$ be an abelian variety with MIQF of dimension $r$ and signature $(1,r-1)$.
 There exists an abelian variety with MIQF (denoted by $\la^k(A)$) of dimension $\binom{r}{k}$ and signature $(\ \ \binom{r-1}{k-1},\binom{r-1}{k}\ \ )$ such that the lattice of $\la^k(A)$ mentioned in (1.8.3) is obtained from the lattice of $A$ using the same construction which gives the lattice of $\la^k(M)$ starting from the lattice of $M$.\footnotemark

 {\bf 5.19.} It is natural to consider not only the tensor product of t-motives, but also their Hom over $\p[T]$.
 But here we have a difficulty.
 The standard action of $\tau$ on Hom group is the following.
-Let $\vf\in \Hom(M_1,M_2)$.
+Let $\vf\in \Hom_{\p[T]}(M_1,M_2)$.
 By definition, we have But $\tau^{-1}$ is not necessarily defined.

 A way to get rid from this difficulty is to use a version of a definition of t-motives.
-See, for example, a definition of [HJ] (Section 11 and 13.3).
-For this definition Hom always exists, because (see 13.3) $\tau$ is an isomorphism.
+See, for example, a definition of [HJ]; for this definition Hom always exists.

 Another way is to consider not all t-motives.
 For example, let $M$ be a t-motive having $N=0$.
 It turns out that for many $M$ its dual exists as a t-motive according definition 5.2; the action of $\tau$ is defined by (5.19.1)).
-See Section 10 for its properties; here we indicate only that its dimension is $r-n$.
+See Section 12 for moredetails; here we indicate only that the dimension of $M'$ is $r-n$.

 If $N$ satisfies $N^\g m=0$ then for many such $M$ there exists which is called the $\g m$-th dual of $M$.
-See the end of Section 11 for its properties.
+See the end of Section 14 for its properties.